guoqincode/Open-AnimateAnyone/README.md

 It only takes a few days to release the weights.😄

-## Sample of Stage 1 Result on UBC-fashion dataset
+## Sample of Result on UBC-fashion dataset
-Special thanks to [Zhenzhi Wang](https://zhenzhiwang.github.io/) for assistance with code development and training.
+### Stage 1
-The current version of the face also has some artifacts.
-Also, this is a model trained on a UBC dataset rather than a large-scale dataset.
+The current version of the face still has some artifacts.
+This model is trained on the UBC dataset rather than a large-scale dataset.
 <table class="center">
     <tr><td><img src="./assets/stage1/1.png"></td><td><img src="./assets/stage1/2.png"></td></tr>
     <tr><td><img src="./assets/stage1/3.png"></td><td><img src="./assets/stage1/8.png"></td></tr>